An optimisation-based domain-decomposition reduced order model for the incompressible Navier-Stokes equations: Reduced-Order Model

 The other ingredient we will use in the following exposition is the so-called velocity supremiser.
 This is necessary to obtain a stable approximation of the saddle-point problem at the reduced level discussed in the following subsections.
 The well--posedness of the problem is again assured by satisfying the inf-sup conditions like \eqref{eq:infsup0}.
 The supremiser variables $s_{i,h}$, $i=1,2$ are defined as the solution to the following problem: find $s_{i,h} \in V_{i,0,h}$ such that

 where $p_{i,h}, \ i=1,2$ are the finite-element pressure solutions of the Navier-Stokes problem and the left-hand side is the scalar product which defines a norm on the space $V_{i,0,h}$.
 For more details, we refer to \cite{BallarinManzoniQuarteroniRozza2015, GernerVeroy2012}.
+Another way to apply the supremiser is to apply it directly to the reduced basis of the velocity spaces, but this might lead to parameter--dependent reduced spaces \cite{BallarinManzoniQuarteroniRozza2015}.
+Other simplifications may work in a similar fashion, we might compare them in future works.